Ikshu-Jain27/Grocery-Bud-React/README.md

 <br>
 The user can add items, delete them and even modify them.
 <br>
-A green prompt is displayed when iem is added, red from deleting and modifying the item.
+A green prompt is displayed when item is added, red for deleting and modifying the item.